MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 # Custom configurations for the Azure Information Protection client

->*Applies to: Active Directory Rights Management Services, Azure Information Protection, Windows 10, Windows 8.1, Windows 8, Windows 7 with SP1, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012*
+>*Applies to: Active Directory Rights Management Services, Azure Information Protection, Windows 10, Windows 8.1, Windows 8, Windows 7 with SP1, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2*

 Use the following information for advanced configurations that you might need for specific scenarios or a subset of users when you manage the Azure Information Protection client.

 Some of these settings require editing the registry and some use advanced settings that you must configure in the Azure portal, and then publish for clients to download.

+In addition, some settings might only be available in a preview version of the Azure Information Protection client.
+For these settings, a minimum client version is documented.
+For settings and configurations that are available in the general availability version of the client, no minimal client version number is documented.

 ### How to configure advanced client configuration settings in the portal